-In a recent interview with EW, Maisie Williams, Sophie Turner, Kit Harington, and Isaac Hempstead Wright all shared who they believe should win the Iron Throne.
+In an interview with EW, Maisie Williams, Sophie Turner, Kit Harington, and Isaac Hempstead Wright all shared who they believe should win the Iron Throne.
 As it turns out, the actors who play the surviving children of Winterfell couldn’t come to a consensus.
 Harington and Hempstead Wright think that Sansa deserves a shot at running Westeros; Williams and Turner, on the other hand, want to see Jon Snow sitting on the Iron Throne.

 At least they could all agree that it’s time for the Starks to get a chance to rule.